sanjanb/langchain/about.md

 Built with Jekyll.
 Markdown content with minimal dependencies.
 Emphasis on clarity and stability over visual effects.

-_Philosophy: Clean, fast, accessible content that focuses on learning rather than distracting effects._---
+*Philosophy: Clean, fast, accessible content that focuses on learning rather than distracting effects.*

+---

-**Ready to start?** 🎓
+**Ready to start?**

 - [View Curriculum](/langchain/curriculum/) for the complete learning path
 - [Explore Projects](/langchain/projects/) to build hands-on